continuous-prod/redhat-opentelemetry-python-contrib/README.md

 The script instrumentor can cause traces to look a bit strange for things that are not meant to be stand-alone Python scripts such as Django and Flask server processes.
-It can be disabled bu setting the `OTEL_PYTHON_DISABLED_INSTRUMENTATIONS` environment variable:
+It can be disabled by setting the `OTEL_PYTHON_DISABLED_INSTRUMENTATIONS` environment variable:
 ```
 export OTEL_PYTHON_DISABLED_INSTRUMENTATIONS="__main__"